In the ANU School of Cybernetics, we develop researchers who navigate and influence the complex systems shaping our world.

-Our PhD candidates bring a broad range of earlier academic and professional experience into PhD study; law, robotics, management consulting, theatre, software engineering, social sciences, computational sciences, literary studies, physics, economics, and architecture and more.
+Our PhD candidates bring a broad range of earlier academic and professional experience into the program, including from the fields of law, robotics, management consulting, theatre, software engineering, social sciences, computational sciences, literary studies, physics, economics, architecture and more.
 We support them to develop research topics and methodologies that build on core concepts related to systems and complexity in cybernetics and allied fields.
-Through their PhD study, our PhD candidates produce theses that make significant contributions of knowledge to renew cybernetics for the present century.
+Through their study, our PhD candidates produce theses that make significant contributions of knowledge to renew cybernetics for the present century.

-Supervision: PhD candidates in Cybernetics have a primary supervisor and at least one additional associate supervisor in the School of Cybernetics in their (minimum 3 member) supervisory panel.
-Additional panellists may work across the college, the university and other organisations (not limited to academic institutions).
+PhD candidates in the ANU School of Cybernetics have a primary supervisor and at least one additional associate supervisor from the School in their supervisory panel (minimum three members).
+Additional panellists may work across the ANU College of Systems and Society, the University and other organisations (not limited to academic institutions).
 All panellists actively participate in supervision.

-PhD Student Cohort: PhD Candidates participate in a calendar of seminars, skills sessions, student research seminars, guest speakers, Cybernetic Snacks discussions, and a yearly offsite.
-Additionally, candidates self-organise writing sessions, readings groups and more.
+PhD candidates participate in a calendar of seminars, skills sessions, student-research seminars, guest speakers, discussions, and a yearly offsite.
+Additionally, candidates facilitate writing sessions, reading groups and more.

-Professional Experience Requirement: A key feature of our PhD program is the Professional Experience Requirement (PER), in which they design, execute, and reflect on a collaboration with a non-academic partner organization.
-To date, our PhD candidates have worked with organizations including Mozilla, Omexom, AuraOS, Google Research Australia, Thinkrs, and CSIRO.
-These collaborations result in research-informed responses to urgent global questions and may involve strategy or policy development, early-stage R&D, prototyping, and more.
+PhD candidates also have the opportunity to undertake the Professional Experience Requirement (PER), designing, executing, and reflecting on a collaboration with a non-academic partner organisation.
+Participants have worked with organisations including Mozilla, Omexom, AuraOS, Google Research Australia, Thinkrs, and CSIRO.
+These collaborations generate research-informed responses to urgent global questions and may involve strategy and policy development, early-stage R&D, prototyping, and other forms of applied research and engagement.

 Applying for the PhD program#